4n3m4i1/PG_Logic/Boards/ProgrammaGull_Sandpiper/ProgrammaGull_Sandpiper_v_Alpha/README.md

 and is highly recommended for introductory users (and advanced users as well.. it's very practical!)

 Standard icestick workflows may also be supported, though this has yet to be seen.

+## Errata
+- First run of boards had reversed LEDs on FT2232HQ, this has been fixed in schematic and PCB